-In keeping in the competitive mode, I decided to bake something out of a book Todd gave me called “Blue Ribbon Winners – America’s Best State Fair Recipes” by Catherine Hanley.
+Oatmeal-Raisin Crinkle Cookies are based on a recipe from a book full of old state fair winners.
 Not only is it a nice collection of recipes, but it is a fun book to read.
 Each recipe has an interesting introduction that talks about the recipe and the contestant.
 For instance, today’s recipe, Oatmeal-Raisin Crinkles said this:

 “Spurred on by his wife’s success at the Ohio State Far, Charles Hildreth decided to bake a batch of favorite oatmeal cookies and enter them.
 Result: Two Hildreth first prices winners.
 A pleasant change from the usual oatmeal drop cookie, this is a flat butter flavored cookie with the good, chewy texture of a crinkle type of cookie.
 They spread while baking, so for shapely rounds, place the balls of dough at least two inches apart.”

 As I made my way through this recipe, I was skeptical.
 It contained no cinnamon, no brown sugar, and very few oats.
-Furthermore, the raisins were chopped – which seemed weird.
-As I beat together the pale and anemic looking batter, I kicked myself for wasting all that butter on this recipe and wondered if I should bother moving forward.
+Furthermore, the raisins were chopped – which seemed weird (Update: Since writing that I don’t think it’s so weird anymore.
+A pain, yes.
+Weird, no.) As I beat together the pale and anemic looking batter, I kicked myself for wasting all that butter on this recipe and wondered if I should bother moving forward.

 I’m glad I did.
-These cookies are great!
+Oatmeal-Raisin Crinkle Cookies are great!
 They are definitely not your typical oatmeal cookie, but they have a terrific texture (must be the margarine/butter combo) and a really good buttery flavor.
 As you can see from the picture, I did not chop my raisins.
 I wish I had, because the chopped raisins would have made for a more interesting looking cookie.
 But even with un-chopped raisins, these were delicious.

 This is the first recipe I’ve baked from the book, but based the taste of these cookies, I’ll be making a lot more.